-So, if you don’t have good answers, then keep just keep bloody quiet.
+So, if you don’t have good answers, then just keep quiet.
 Please.

 Our sensible colleagues in the world of market research

-Which brings us over to our much more sensible colleagues in the world of market research.
-These guys, you expect to have good answers.
+This brings us to our more sensible colleagues in the market research world.
+You expect them to have good answers.
 But, they seem very quiet at the moment.

-We guess, they’re spending their time like many others, in the world of Zoom conferences and education webinars at the moment.
+We guess they’re spending their time in the world of Zoom conferences and education webinars at the moment.
 As we all are.
 That’s if you count LinkedIn as a reliable source for what people do during work hours.

 The future of market research - consumer proximity

-But for an industry that prides itself on consumer proximity, how is that world going to look when the people you want to get close to, don’t want you to get close to you?
+But for an industry which prides itself on consumer proximity, how’s the world going to look when the people you want to get close to, don’t want to get close to you?

 When they don’t want to get close to anyone outside their immediate household?

-As our slightly tongue in cheek market research checklist shows, with this new normal, we don’t think there will be too much of a change from the “old normal”.
+As our tongue-in-cheek market research checklist shows, with this new normal, we don’t think there’ll be too much change from the “old normal”.

-Maybe those weird ethnography research experiences when you go into some stranger’s house and poke around in their cupboards will take a while to get going again?
-But to be honest, those always feel kinda weird, don’t you think?
+Maybe those weird ethnography research projects when you go into someone’s house and poke around in their cupboards will take a while to get going again?
+But to be honest, those always feel weird anyway.
 Even weirder than focus groups, and that’s saying something.